-Budget responsibility: £15.6 million per annum (not including schools, £79.6m)
+Budget responsibility: £16.6 million per annum (not including schools, £82.2m)

-Staff under direct or indirect line management responsibility: 2774(including schools).
+Staff under direct or indirect line management responsibility: 2845 (not including schools, 386)

-Director - Environment, Culture and Communities
+• Director - Environment, Culture and Communities

 This post is responsible and accountable for the strategic planning and delivery of services to ensure Bracknell Forest is a clean, safe, healthy and attractive place to live.
 The directorate targets its services to meet the high standards residents, local businesses and visitors expect.
 Some of these services are delivered directly, others in partnership with the voluntary and charitable sectors and some through contracts with private companies.
-The directorate operates with 4 service divisions and one support division, and includes:
+The directorate operates with 3 service divisions and one support division, and includes:

 - Town and country planning

 - Building Control

 - Transport Development

 - Parks and countryside management,

 - Leisure facilities

 - Libraries

 - Environmental health and licensing,

 - Emergency planning,

 - Highways engineering and maintenance,

 - Trading standards,

 - Refuse collection and street cleansing

 - Waste disposal and recycling,

-- Public parking.
+Public parking.

-Budget responsibility: £24.3 million per annum
+Budget responsibility: £23.5 million per annum (net of income)

-Staff under direct or indirect line management responsibility: 529.
+Staff under direct or indirect line management responsibility: 487.